siriusctrl/UniPublic/eodp/README.md

 1. what is data wrangling?
     - The process of organising, converting, mapping data from one format into another
 2.  what activities it encompasses(include)
     - This may include activites such as data integration, enrichment, aggregation structuring, storage, visualisation and publishing.
 3. why it is useful?
 	- normally the raw data is not usable, including some wrong data and missing value
 	- we need to build connection beteween different data set in order to  implement anaylsis
 4. why it is challenging
-    - reformatting and validating data requires transforms, which is can be difficult to specify and evaluate
+    - reformatting and validating data requires transforms, which is can be difficult to specify and evaluate.
-    - converting data values to different types sometimes quite challenge
+    - converting data values to different types sometimes quite challenge.

 ---------------------------------
 ### LECTURE 2 AND LECTURE 3 (re, XML, HTML, JSON)